Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: Introduction

-In \citep{Wang:2024hfd}, a perturbative analysis similar to \citep{Iyonaga:2018vnu,Gao:2019lpz,Hu:2021yaq} was performed to derive necessary conditions for the absence of scalar modes at linear order in perturbations around a cosmological background.
-Nevertheless, a Hamiltonian constraint analysis is still required to determine the necessary and sufficient conditions for the theory to propagate only 2DOFs at the nonlinear level.
-This paper is devoted to this task.
+In \citep{Wang:2024hfd}, by performing a perturbative analysis similar to \citep{Iyonaga:2018vnu,Gao:2019lpz,Hu:2021yaq}, necessary conditions such that no scalar mode propagates at linear order in perturbations around a cosmological background were determined.
+Nevertheless a Hamiltonian constraint analysis is still needed in order to determine the necessary and sufficient conditions for the theory to propagate only 2DOFs at the nonlinear level.
+This paper is thus devoted to this issue.

-The paper is organized as follows.
+This paper is organized as follows.
 In Sec. \ref{sec:scg}, we describe our model of spatially covariant gravity with an auxiliary scalar field.
-We find that new terms in the Lagrangian are allowed due to the inclusion of the auxiliary scalar.
-In Sec. \ref{sec:ham}, we derive the Hamiltonian formalism and show that, in general, a scalar mode propagates unless additional constraints are imposed.
-In Sec. \ref{sec:deg}, we perform a degeneracy analysis and derive the conditions under which the theory propagates only 2DOFs.
-In Sec. \ref{sec:mod}, we apply our formalism to a concrete model, where the Lagrangian is built from SCG monomials with $d=2$.
-Finally, in Sec. \ref{sec:con}, we summarize our results.
+It was found that new terms in the Lagrangian are allowed thanks to the introduction of the auxiliary scalar field.
+In Sec. \ref{sec:ham}, we derive the Hamiltonian formalism and show that the theory generally propagates a scalar mode if no further constraint is imposed.
+In Sec. \ref{sec:deg}, we make the degeneracy analysis and derive the conditions such that the theory propagate only 2DOFs.
+In Sec. \ref{sec:mod}, we apply our formal analysis to a concrete model, of which the Lagrangian is built of SCG monomials of $d=2$.
+In Sec. \ref{sec:con}, we summarize our results.